The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See Example 1.

 This is the flat rate scheme equivalent of cash accounting.
 VAT is accounted for at the time the customer pays for the goods / services supplied rather than when the business supplies the goods or services.
-A business may benefit from using this scheme if customers are either offered extended credit
+A business may benefit from using this scheme if customers are either offered extended credit terms or habitually pay late for the goods / services received.
+The business should apply the flat rate percentage to supplies where the customer has paid for goods /

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.